sally-xu-42/Typological_Universals/README.md

 chmod -R +x ./src
 ```

-For the Greenberg word-order correlation universals, we offer a list of SVO and SOV languages in our writeup.
+For the Greenberg word-order correlation universals, we experimented on Japanese (SOV) and English (SVO).
-You can try Japanese (SOV) and English (SVO) for a taste.

 ## Creating environment on Euler